emissary-ingress/emissary/user-guide/docker-compose.md

 ### Make requests and observe the traces

-After reloading the Docker containers and configuration we should be able to make requests to the tour backend service and see the traces in the Jaeger front-end UI.
+After reloading the Docker containers and configuration we should be able to make requests to a backend service and see the traces in the Jaeger front-end UI.

 ```bash
 # start all new containers (eg. tracing)